oracle/docker-images/OracleJava/README.md

 $ docker build --file Dockerfile.8 --tag oracle/jdk:11-oraclelinux8 .
 ```

-On JDK 11 and ServerJRE 8 `build.sh` can be used to build on Oracle Linux 8, by passing `8`.
+On JDK 11 and Server JRE 8 `build.sh` can be used to build on Oracle Linux 8, by passing `8`.
 e.g.

 ```
 $ cd ../OracleJava/11
 $ bash build.sh 8
 ```
-Build scripts `build.sh`will tag the images with the JDK version e.g., '17' and as the version and the operating system version e.g., '17-oraclelinux8'.
+The script `build.sh` will tag the images it creates with the JDK version, and with the operating system and OS version e.g., '17-oraclelinux8'.

 ## Licenses
-JDK 17 is downloaded, as part of the build process, from [Oracle Website](https://www.oracle.com/javadownload) under the [Oracle No-Fee Terms and Conditions (NFTC)](https://java.com/freeuselicense).
+JDK 17 is downloaded, as part of the build process, from the [Oracle Website](https://www.oracle.com/javadownload) under the [Oracle No-Fee Terms and Conditions (NFTC)](https://java.com/freeuselicense).

 For building JDK 11 and Server JRE 8 you must first download the corresponding Java Runtime from the [Oracle Website](https://www.oracle.com/javadownload) and accept the license indicated on that page.